-Our loft at Birtsmorton near Tewkesbury is around 60 yards long and currently houses over 1200 pigeons – and has recently been expanded to accept over 1600 for the 2013 season.
+Our loft at Birtsmorton near Tewkesbury is around 60 yards long and currently houses over 1600 pigeons.

 On receiving the young pigeons, from all parts of the country in March and April, their first task is to check that the birds are in good health, after which they are vaccinated against paramyxovirus, given an electronic ring and entered on the computer.